Henry Holland (missionary): Contribution to ophthalmology

 I admit that for the beginner the Smith operation is much more difficult than either the extracapsular or the intracapsular extraction with forceps.
 We have had 138 visiting surgeons at our Shikarpur clinic, and I always impress on them that no one should attempt an intracapsular Smith operation until he has done at least 50 or more extracapsular extractions.
 Furthermore, the Smith operation should not be done if a surgeon does only about 5 or 6 cataract extractions a month.
 It is an' operation in which it is necessary to preserve one's sense of touch by constant practice.
 Having had 38 years of experience I consider that as far as I am concerned the Smith operation is the best for extraction of ordinary senile cataracts, and is the least traumatic procedure to the eye of any method.

 Later years

 Holland retired in March 1948.
+In June 1949, he received the Lawrence of Arabia Memorial Medal from Field Marshal Earl Wavell for his "outstanding work for the people of Baluchistan and Afghanistan."
 In 1958, he published an autobiographical work titled Frontier Doctor.